alexarchambault/artifact-app/README.md

 # artifact-app

-Run app from Ivy/artifact modules
+Run apps from Ivy/artifact modules

 [![Build Status](https://travis-ci.org/alexarchambault/artifact-app.svg)](https://travis-ci.org/alexarchambault/artifact-app)

---

-artifact-app runs app from Ivy/Maven modules, a bit like [conscript](https://github.com/n8han/conscript) does, but in a more flexible way.
-Scala 2.11 applications are supported, and you don't have to add extra dependencies to your applications, these are run with standard `main` methods.
+artifact-app runs apps from Ivy/Maven modules, a bit like [conscript](https://github.com/n8han/conscript) does, but in a more flexible way.
+No extra dependencies have to be added to your applications, these are run with standard `main` methods.

 ## Usage as a library